 The transgender community is also at odds with itself.
 Disagreements exist over who is a true transgendered person – individuals who are preoperative, postoperative or those who simply self-identify as the opposite sex without going through any hormones or surgery.
 Transgendered individuals who have left the fold and been critical of the move to channel gender-dissatisfied persons into treatment and surgery have been publicly criticized.

 Walt Heyer, a male engineer for the U.S. Apollo space mission, underwent surgery in his attempt to become a woman.
 He then transitioned back to his male state and wrote several very critical books about the transgendering process.
-In an amazon.com review of Heyer’s book entitled Gender, Lies and Suicide: a Whistleblower Speaks Out, a reviewer states that Heyer was a “misdiagnosis” to begin with and writes as a “self quoting narcissist [whose book] is about making some more cash as best as I can tell” (http://www.amazon.com/Gender-Lies-Suicide-Walt-Heyer-ebook/dp/B00EGG2E9Y.
+In an Amazon.com review of Heyer’s book entitled Gender, Lies and Suicide: A Whistleblower Speaks Out, a reviewer states that Heyer was a “misdiagnosis” to begin with and writes as a “self quoting narcissist [whose book] is about making some more cash as best as I can tell” (https://www.amazon.com/Gender-Lies-Suicide-Walt-Heyer-ebook/dp/B00EGG2E9Y).

 The 2014 decision of the High Court in Sydney, Australia, which recognizes that a person may register as neither male nor female and permits the recording of a person’s sex as “non-specific” will likely be much debated within the transgender community.
 Especially because transgendering persons have spent years affirming their identities as men or women, and castigating those who disagree, it will be revealing to see whether most transgenders accept this as their identity.
 I suspect that the fallout will be that most transgendered individuals who now identify as either men or women will accept “non-specific” as a sex category but not as an identity for themselves.